Hammerfest Airport: History

 The mid-1960s saw several proposals for regional airports in Finnmark.
 A committee appointed by Finnmark County Council proposed, in 1966, Hammerfest as one of six suitable sites for a simple airfield to serve air ambulance and air taxi services.
 At the same time the government was working on plans to build a national network of short take-off and landing airport.
-The plans eventually called for six airports in northern Troms og Finnmark, a plan passed by Parliament in 1972.
+The plans eventually called for six airports in northern Troms and Finnmark, a plan passed by Parliament in 1972.
 Both Widerøe and Norving applied to operate the subsidized routes in Finnmark, and the contract was awarded to Widerøe, which operated the subsidized routes in the rest of the country.
 The airport opened on 1 August 1974 with Hammerfest Municipality as the owner and operator.
 The same day four other airports in Finnmark and Troms commenced operations.
 These were all originally served using Widerøe's de Havilland Canada Twin Otter aircraft.
 The airline established its technical base for Finnmark at Hammerfest.

 Widerøe introduced the de Havilland Canada Dash 7 on the route from Tromsø Airport to Hammerfest in 1983, the same year as Norving started flights from Hammerfest to Hasvik Airport.
 The Hasvik roue was taken over by Widerøe in 1990.
 Helikopter Service established a helicopter base at Hammerfest Airport in 1989 to serve the offshore petroleum industry which was searching for oil in the Barents Sea.
 Widerøe introduced the Dash 8 on the Finnmark routes in 1995.
 The airport was taken over by the state and the Civil Aviation Administration (later renamed Avinor) on 1 January 1997.
 The state paid Hammerfest Municipality 19.5 million Norwegian krone (NOK) in compensation.
 The routes eastwards were made subject to public service obligations with the Ministry of Transport and Communications from 1 April 1997.
 The routes to Tromsø had a sufficient patronage that they were operated without subsidies.

 The helicopter operations were taken over by Norsk Helikpoter (later renamed Bristow Norway) when they opened their base on 11 November 2004.
 Airport security was introduced on 1 January 2005.
 Hammerfest was the second airport to receive SCAT-I, a Global Positioning System-based landing system, when it was installed in 2007.
 SCAT-I allows aircraft with the system installed to make a safer and less fuel-consuming landings using a gliding instead of step-down approach.
 This was followed up with an upgrade to the runway safety area and runway lights in 2008 and 2009.